 My blog does emphasis the value of simple breathing exercises to calm ourselves.
 There are many different exercises you could identify and practice.
-Some Internet research might well help here.
+I have included some and more can be gleaned from my other pages as well as Internet research.

 These exercises work for many people as they focus attention on our physiology – the workings of our bodies – and less on intricate psychological processes.
 Physiology seems to reach more of us than psychology!

 However, thinking about breathing is a simple beginning.
-I’d ask you to think about controlled breathing – however you do it – as a gateway to many other important safe experiments.
+It’s a gateway to many other ways of understanding ourselves.
+I’d ask you to think about controlled breathing – however you do it – as a step into many other important safe experiments.
 Controlled breathing is one step to take in affect regulation (to provide the official title for the process of soothing ourselves).
 On the subject of affect regulation there is a ton of research you can read, and, by way of a health warning, it is not very digestible.
 Affect regulation refers to the ability to maintain or increase positive feelings and well-being states and to minimise or regulate stress feelings and defensive states.

 A useful text that looks wider is Peter Fonagy; the lead writer of Affect Regulation, Mentalisation and the Development of the Self.
 Just a few glances at one or more of these texts will reinforce the idea that controlled breathing does, indeed, simply scratch the surface of ways to calm ourselves.

 …. but you could be forgiven for the passing thought that therapy and therapists have a talent for complicating the picture and created a mystery around the change process.
-My own blog is less concerned with the under-pinning of affect regulation and more on practical ways in which you can enhance your own skills – on a daily basis.
+My own blog is more concerned to identify practical ways in which you can enhance your own skills – on a daily basis – in affect regulation.

 For an interesting introduction to a brief affect regulation therapy, take a look at: